jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 3. Discussed pulse shaping filters.
 4. Touched on the benefits of multirate signal processing.

-Next time, we'll justify why the baseband waveform we synthesized properly encodes the payload.
+Next time, I'll explain how to prove that the baseband waveform does properly encode the payload.